bpmct/code-server-azure/README.md

 # code-server-azure

 Deploying code-server on Azure App Service.
+Can use [--link](https://github.com/cdr/code-server#cloud-program-%EF%B8%8F) or an Azure domain.

 ## This setup includes

-- OpenSSH (connect app via Azure's portal)
+- OpenSSH (connect via Azure's portal)
 - Domain+TLS (Provided by --link or Azure)
 - Authentication (Provided by --link or password)
+- A mini redirect web server (if running --link)

 ## How to run